nick-p-34/telemetrix-sim/README.md

 ## Features
 - **Vehicle presets** with real-life values (power, weight, fuel capacity, gear ratios, etc.)
-- **Track preset** for cars to run on, including functional pitlane and a mix of corners
+- **Fictional track** preset for cars to run on, including functional pitlane and a mix of corner profiles
 - **Utility class** to calculate vehicle dynamics based on vehicle attributes
-- **Telemetrix integration**, allowing data to be streamed to the `/telemetry/recent` REST endpoint
+- **[Telemetrix](https://github.com/nick-p-34/telemetrix) integration**, allowing data to be streamed to the `/telemetry/recent` REST endpoint

 ---